NurseGrid Mobile Support

 To edit your NurseGrid profile, just tap the Me icon at the bottom of your screen, then press Profile.
 You'll be able to change your name, job position, and contact information on this screen.
 To edit any of these fields, just tap on them!

 To update password, make your profile private, or sync a Facebook or Google account to NurseGrid, tab over to "Account."

 Don't forget to hit "✓" on Android or "Save" on iOS in the top-right corner to ensure changes stick.

 You can add a profile photo to your account from the Me screen as well.
-Just tap the orange "Set Profile Photo" button at the top of the screen.
+Just tap the blue "Set Profile Photo" button at the top of the screen.
 You'll be able to either take a new photo or choose an existing one from your camera roll.